Priya Kumar: Works

-Priya is an author of 12 books.
+Priya is an author of 17 books.
 Her works mainly deals with inspirational and spiritual themes.

 In 2010, she published her first book License to Live, a self-help book with spiritual theme, which she termed as 'inspiration thriller' and 'spiritual fiction'.
 It won the Eric Hoffer Award in 2012.
 It is a collection of fictionalized fables with first person narration.
 Her next book I Am Another You: A Journey To Powerful Breakthroughs was published in the same year and became bestseller.
 It deals with the themes such as self-realization and shamanism.
 It narrates Priya's experiences with shamans tribe, an ancient traibal group in Netherlands.
 I Am Another You was shortlisted for the Eric Hoffer Grand Prize Award.
 Next year she published her novel The Perfect World.

 In 2014, she wrote biography of Om Prakash Munjal, an Indian businessman and founder of Hero Cycles, under the title The Inspiring Journey of a Hero.
 Written in the style of self-help book, it narrates Munjal's life journey with motivational approach.
 The book covers Munjal's major aspects of life including his early life, partition, and handling his bicycle company.
 It was published by Penguin Books in 2014.
 Writers Alice McDermott in Sunday Tribune and P. P. Ramachandran in The Free Press Journal reviewed the biography and praised for its inspiration portrayals of Munjal.
 It was translated into Hindi under the title Ek Super Hero Ki Shandaar Kahani (2015).
+In 2015, Priya Kumar published a biography of Mr. Subhasish Chakraborty, the CEO of Desk to Desk Courier & Cargo (DTDC) called Dream Dare Deliver: The Inspirational Journey Of Subhasish Chakraborty And The Making of DTDC.

 In 2015, she published suspense thriller novel I Will Go with You.
 Its plot follows a pilot of flight, who decides to commit suicide while on board.
 Instead of dying alone, he chooses to endanger the lives of 300 passengers of the flight and dies in mid-air along with them.
 It deals with several themes including afterlife, karma, mortality and spirituality.
 I Will Go With You became bestseller, and was adapted into 2019 web television series The Final Call, starring Arjun Rampal, Sakshi Tanwar, Javed Jaffrey.
 In April 2019, Priya announced that she is writing the second season of The Final Call.
-In January 2019, ZEE5 announced another web-series adaptation of her book The Wise Man Said (2017).